rossrobino/blog/src/content/openai-responses-api.md

 ---
 title: OpenAI Responses API for TypeScript Developers
 description: A simple overview of how to use the OpenAI Responses API with TypeScript, including setup, streaming responses, and managing conversation state without a database.
-keywords: gpt, openai, responses, api, typescript, javascript
+keywords: gpt, openai, responses, api, typescript, javascript, ai
 date: 2025, 04, 18
 ---